jvdwyer/drone-challenge/README.md

 ## Installation

 To use the services, you'll need to install the required Python packages.
-You can do this using 'pip3'.
-The the following command in your terminal:
+You can do this using 'pip'.
+Run the following command in your terminal:

 ```bash
 pip install -r requirements.txt